magicblock-labs/ephemeral-conjunto/transwise/README.md

 # Details

 It is used by the validator to fetch information for if/how to clone accounts via `ValidatedAccounts`.
-Internally uses an intermediary representation for the accounts: `TransAccountMetas`.
+Internally uses an intermediary representation for the accounts: `TransactionAccountMetas`.
 Help the director route a transaction properly by computing an `Endpoint`.

 *Important symbols:*